computergeek1507/GVSU-CIS641-Jolly-Snowman/meetings/GVSU-CIS641-JollySnowman-2021-09-27.md

 * Discussion of relevant libraries, Mask RCNN
 * Creation of File Sharing System
 * Sharing of OpenCV/Emgu projects from last week
-* Creation of software requirements
+* Formation of software requirements

 Goals for next week (include responsibilities)

 * Create a small sample project with Mask RCNN to assess applicability for project -Jessica
 * Create a small video file upload project with OpenCV -Scott
-*
+* Will finish filling out the Software Requirements Page - George